Kingdom of Mewar: Financial devastation

 Jagat Singh died in 1751 and his imprisoned son Pratap but he could rule only for 3 years and died in 1754 and was succeeded by his young son Raj.
 During his rule, Maratha's continuous and increasing demand for tribute financially destroyed Mewar.
 Raj could only rule for 7 years and died without an heir.
 Such financial devastation continued under his uncle Ari's rule, under whom, Mewar was raided by the Marathas many times from 1761 to 1773.

 After Ari's death in 1773, his underaged son Hamir became the Maharana and under him, a lot of power rested in the hands of his mother Sadar Kanwar and her trusted assistant Ram Pyari.
 Hammir died in 1778 and was succeeded by his brother Bhim.
 During Bhim's reign, Mewar was raided multiple times by the Pindaris, an unregulated military.

-War over Bhim Singh's daughter

-Bhim Singh's daughter Krishna Kumari was initially engaged to Maharaja Bhim Singh of Marwar but then Maharana Bhim's wife, a Jaipur princess, suggested Krishna to be married to Jaipur ruler Sawai Jagat Singh.